 2. Insulate Your Tent

 A good sleeping bag and a sleeping mat are great for heat retention, but when it comes to staying warm in your tent on cold nights you might need a little more help!
 If you're sleeping on the floor, the cold ground can suck the heat from under your body.
 You can combat this problem by properly insulating your tent.
+Some people have found that tents with blackout fabric can stay warmer, due to the black colour inside bedrooms.

 Some easy ways to do this are to play a layer of leaves or straw under your tent instead of a foam pad to insulate it from the ground up.
 What's more, leaves and straw can be left once your trip is finished as they're biodegradable.
 You can also place blankets or carpets around the inside of the tent to provide further insulation.
 If you don't have a sleeping pad you can always use cardboard or a foam exercise mat instead.